Register a vehicle for someone else

 When a person different from the registrant 1 applies for vehicle registration at a DMV office they need to show proof of identity for both people.
 The only acceptable proofs of identity are the most recently issued

-The person coming to the DMV must show their original NYS Driver License, Learner Permit, or Non-Driver ID card (not a photocopy) and either a photocopy or the original registrant’s NYS Driver License, Learner Permit, or Non-Driver ID.
+The person coming to the DMV must show their original NY State Driver License, Learner Permit, or Non-Driver ID card (not a photocopy) and either a photocopy or the original registrant’s NY State Driver License, Learner Permit, or Non-Driver ID.

 The registrant must sign the required forms (see register and title a vehicle).
 A second party must have a Power of Attorney to sign a form for another person.